tangollama/cis411_lab1/labreports/LAB_g-reichert.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+I would move towards a Master-Slave architecture, and maybe try to use some of the influences of broker architecture to handle the amount of responses we would need to send out each second.
+The Master-Slave architecture should allow us to hand both number 2 and 3 efficiently.
+We should be able to have a database (or multiple) to hold the 50TB data, and then we can use the slaves to efficiently pass back that information to people who are navigating our datastores.
+If we can implement some sort of broker architecture as well, we should be able to take in all of the opportunities and passed the information back quickly, which should benefit 1 and 3.
+I am unsure how exactly this will be helpful in addressing number 4, but hopefully having a slave database that they can have access to and query when need be will help researches be able find patterns of volunteers.
+The primary concern that I would want to research before comitting to this is that the Master-Slave architecture can hold the information and pass it out with out creating to much latency and making the time requirement in step 1 impossible.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).